SionHu/Fairvision/Documentation_S20/Django_Tutorial.md

 4. **Run server locally**
   Enter the crowdsourcing folder and you should see there is a file named `manage.py` and `requirement.txt`.

-  1. Run `python -r requirement.txt` to install all the application dependencies into your virtual environment. (**!Note: This only needs to be done for the first time!**)
+  1. Run `pip install -r requirement.txt` to install all the application dependencies into your virtual environment. (**!Note: This only needs to be done for the first time!**)

-  2. Type `python manage.py` to run the server.
+  2. Type `python manage.py runserver` to run the server.
 Go to your browser and type 127.0.0.1:8080 to see the website.

 ### Application Specific Setup
 There are some special setup in our previous crowdsourcing web application that might be useful for development consideration.